Mapping Incidences: Proof of Theorem

-Applying the primitive element theorem again, we have where $z$ is a formal variable and $f_1$ is an irreducible element in $\Z[z]$ that gives zero when evaluated at $z=\theta_1$.
+with $\theta_1\in\Qbar$.
 Combining the inclusions and isomorphisms from the applications of the primitive element theorem with $\psi_0$ completes the proof of Lemma~\ref{redu1}. \end{proof}

 Recall the statement of Theorem~\ref{redu2}: \begin{mirrorprop} Let $S$ be a finite subset of a characteristic zero integral domain $D$, and let $L$ be a finite set of non-zero elements in the subring $\Z[S]$ of $D$.
-There exist arbitrarily large primes $p$ such that there is a ring homomorphism $\quotientmap: \Z[S]\to\Zmodp$ satisfying $0\notin \quotientmap(L)$. \end{mirrorprop} The proof of Theorem~\ref{redu2} picks up where the proof of Lemma~\ref{redu1} left off.
+There exists an infinite sequence of primes with positive relative density such that for each prime $p$ in the sequence, there is a ring homomorphism $\quotientmap: \Z[S]\to\Zmodp$ satisfying $0\notin \quotientmap(L)$. \end{mirrorprop} The proof of Theorem~\ref{redu2} picks up where the proof of Lemma~\ref{redu1} left off.

-\begin{proof}[Proof of Theorem~\ref{redu2}] By Lemma~\ref{redu1}, there exists a ring homomorphism $\phi: \bb Z[S] \to \Z[z]/f_1,$ such that $0\notin\phi(L)$, where $z$ is a formal variable and $f_1$ is an irreducible element in $\Z[z]$ that gives zero when evaluated at $z=\theta_1$.
+\begin{proof}[Proof of Theorem~\ref{redu2}] By Lemma~\ref{redu1}, there exists a ring homomorphism such that $0\notin\phi(L)$, where $z$ is a formal variable and $f_1$ is an irreducible element in $\Z[z]$ that gives zero when evaluated at $z=\theta_1$.